 Alpha Chi Omega was founded as a women's fraternal organization.
 It was established to provide a basis of mutual helpfulness and of congenial fellowship.
 The purpose of Alpha Chi Omega was to provide the advancement of the intellectual, social and moral culture of its members.
 Today, Alpha Chi Omega membership exceeds 180,000 initiated members with over 140 active collegiate chapters and 180 alumnae chapters.

-Celebrating 40 years of our founding chapter!
+Celebrating over 40 years of our founding chapter!
 Our original chapter house was on Bouchon for two years until our sisters moved to our current house, 1464 East Foothill Boulevard.
 We boast a one-minute walk away from campus and the beautiful new Cal Poly Recreation Center.
 Our house was even remodeled by a fellow sister, Chris Caruth.
 There are many attributes of the architecture that are meaningful to Alpha Chi Omega.
 Inside we have our composites and awards displayed, as well as a custom kitchen, office, study area, and four bedrooms for our Executive Board members.
 This is where we hold many informal meetings and sisterhoods.